OPSCCnet/OPSCCnet/README.md

 > You are ready to go
 ### 🎯 How to run OPSCCnet <a name="hwtrun"></a>
-./runOPSCCnet has three arguments: -i should be the 'directory where the whole slide images are located'; -o 'directory of the downloaded OPSCC.net reposiroty': -p 'directory where everything will be saved as QuPath project'\
+./runOPSCCnet has three arguments: -i should be the 'directory where the whole slide images are located'; -o 'directory of the downloaded OPSCCnet reposiroty': -p 'directory where everything will be saved as QuPath project'\

 ```bash
 ./runOPSCCnet.sh -i '/home/sebastian/directory-with-whole-slide-images' -o '/home/sebastian/OPSCCnet' -p 'home/sebastian/directory-where-QuPath-project-should-be-saved'